WHAT IS TERM INSURANCE?

 Waiver of Premium on Terminal Illness###:In case the person covered by the policy gets affected by a terminal illness, his/her future term plan premiums will need not to be paid.

-When it comes to buying Term Insurance, it is best to begin as early as possible.
+When it comes to buying term insurance plan, it is best to begin as early as possible.
 The premium of your term insurance increases with your age.
 Hence, to make the most of your term plan, it is advisable to buy a term plan at an early age.
 The below table will help you understand how your term insurance premium increases as per your age.
 The examples are in relation to a non-smoker.

 |Age||Base policy Premium (Life Cover ₹ 1 crore)||With Critical Illness benefit (₹ 10 lakh)||With Accidental Death Benefit (₹ 50 lakh)||With Critical Illness (₹ 10 lakh) + Accidental Death Benefit (₹ 50 lakh)|